-Reach out to 1 person each day – This is a marathon not a sprint.
+Be Consistent; Perhaps reach out to 1 person each day/week – This is a marathon not a sprint.
 Make a simple goal to reach out to one person each day in an effort to build your network slowly and methodically.
 Don’t worry too much if someone does not accept the connection.
 The key here is to have continuous momentum moving forward to eventually build a strong network.
 Want to read more about this topic?
 Here are some of my favorite networking books:

 - Never Eat Alone by Keith Ferrazzi

 - The Seven Levels of Communication by Michal J, Maher

 - First Impressions by Ann Demarais – Not specifically network related, but first impressions have a big impact on networking

 Need some additional guidance & materials?

 Let me send you TWO FREE GIFTS to help you along your journey towards being a successful engineer . . .